Instructional Design Overview#

 It is important to provide hints, explanations and feedback for all formative assessments (and it is encouraged for summative assessments).

-Examples of assessments:#
+Examples of assessments#

 • Multiple choice, check box questions